Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Monolithic Multigrid

-The final piece of the monolithic AMG method for Stokes is the coupled relaxation method with (weighted) error propagation operator $I - \omega_\ell M_\ell^{-1}K_\ell$.
-Vanka relaxation~\cite{SPVanka_1986a} is a standard relaxation scheme for saddle-point problems, using an overlapping domain-decomposition approach to improving an approximation to the solution of the global system via local ``patch'' solves over small sets of DoFs within a standard additive or multiplicative Schwarz method.
+Vanka relaxation~\cite{SPVanka_1986a} is a standard relaxation scheme for saddle-point problems.
+It incorporates coupling between PDE components using local ``patch'' solves over small sets of DoFs (similar to small sub-domains within an additive or multiplicative Schwarz method).

 A Vanka patch is typically constructed to contain a small number of pressure DoFs (often just one) and all velocity DoFs that are adjacent (i.e., have nonzero connections) to this ``seed'' pressure DoF in the system matrix, $K$.
 Within geometric multigrid, such patches can be naturally constructed using topological arguments~\cite{farrell2019c}; here, however, we construct the patches algebraically on each level of the hierarchy.
 Although the general mechanism for patch assembly is the same for all discretizations, we define each patch with a single seed pressure DoF for both the \isoptwopone{} multigrid hierarchy and the fine-grid \ptwopone{} discretization.
-In these cases, each row of $B$ corresponds to one patch, and each patch $i$ incorporates the DoF $i$ of the pressure and all velocity DoFs linked to nonzero entries in row $i$ of $B$.
-The patch construction process differs according to the specific discretization.
+In these cases, each row of $B$ corresponds to one patch, and patch $i$ incorporates DoF $i$ of the pressure and all velocity DoFs linked to nonzero entries in row $i$ of $B$.

-With the \ptwoponedisc{} discretization, we employ three seed pressure DoFs for each patch, corresponding to the three pressure DoFs within each element.
+For the \ptwoponedisc{} discretization, we employ three seed pressure DoFs for each patch, corresponding to the three pressure DoFs within each element.
 The three pressure DoFs on each element can be identified by three rows of $B$ with identical sparsity patterns, making it possible to determine the seeds algebraically.
 However, since the information is readily available and requires minimal pre-processing, we opt to use a straightforward element-to-DoF map to identify the three pressure DoFs on a single element. \Cref{fig:Vanka_patches} depicts typical patches for the \ptwoponedisc{}, \ptwopone{} and \isoptwopone{} discretizations of the fine-level operators.
-We note that these patches have a direct (topological) connection to the element/mesh entities on the finest mesh; however, there is no simple element/mesh interpretation on algebraically coarsened levels.
+While these patches are directly linked to element/mesh entities on the finest mesh, a clear element/mesh interpretation is absent on algebraically coarsened levels.

 On level $\ell$, the $i^{th}$ patch matrix $K_\ell^{(i)}$ is then given by a square sub-matrix, which is composed of patch sub-blocks $B^{(i)}$ and $A^{(i)}$, written as